industrialdev/wicket-wp-account-centre/docs/feature-organization-management/organization-selector-shortcode.md

 # Organization Selector Shortcode

 ## Overview
-The Organization Selector Shortcode provides a reusable way to implement organization selection across the Account Centre plugin.
-It serves as a foundational component that other blocks can utilize to maintain consistent organization context.
+The Organization Selector shortcode (`[wicket_organization_selector]`) provides a reusable interface for users to switch their current organization context.
+This is essential for users who manage multiple organizations through the Account Centre.

 ## Usage